wavefrontHQ/docs/pages/doc/wavefront_data_format.md

 ## Wavefront Data Format Syntax

+The syntax differs for metrics, histograms, and spans.
+This page is primarily about metrics.

+### Metrics

 Here's the Wavefront data format for metrics.

 `<metricName> <metricValue> [<timestamp>] source=<source> [pointTags]`

 Fields must be space separated and each line must be terminated with the newline character (\\n or ASCII hex 0A).

-**Note:** The format for other types of data is different:
+See the table below for details about each parameter.

+### Histograms

-* [Histograms](proxies_histograms.html#sending-histogram-distributions) have port requirements and use the following format:
+[Histograms](proxies_histograms.html#sending-histogram-distributions) have port requirements and use the following format:

 ```
 {!M | !H | !D} [<timestamp>] #<points> <metricValue> [... #<points> <metricValue>]
  <metricName> source=<source> [<pointTagKey1>=<value1> ... <pointTagKeyn>=<valuen>]
 ```

+### Spans

-* [The span format](trace_data_details.html#wavefront-span-format) supports several predefined span tags.
+[The span format](trace_data_details.html#wavefront-span-format) supports several predefined span tags.

 ```
 <operationName> source=<source> <spanTags> <start_milliseconds> <duration_milliseconds>